Hiring in Spain

 According to statutory law, overtime cannot exceed 80 hours per year.
 In addition, there is a form of overtime that is considered as force majeure, wherein overtime is required due to the need to prevent or repair accidents, or other extraordinary and urgent damages.
 This type of overtime is mandatory for the employees and will not be taken into account for the annual maximum limit.

-Statutory Bonuses Paid to Spanish Employees
+13th & 14th Salary Paid to Spanish Employees

 Employers must pay employees two “extraordinary bonuses” (‘gratificaciones extraordinarias’) each year.
 As a rule, one bonus is required to be paid at Christmas and the other in a month specified by an applicable collective agreement or an agreement between the employer and employee representatives.
 However, a collective agreement may provide for the bonuses to be paid in monthly installments.
 The law does not set the amount of the bonuses.
 This is instead left to collective agreements to decide.
 In practice, each bonus is usually equivalent to one month’s pay.